 The Worst Parts of a Tibial Plateau Fracture

-Not only do you have to deal with this injury, you have to also deal with the fact that it can lead to torn ligaments.
-When the fracture occurs, it can disrupt the ACL, MCL or the LCL.
+Not only do you have to deal with this injury, but you have to also deal with the fact that it can lead to torn ligaments.
+When the fracture occurs, it can disrupt the ACL, MCL, or the LCL.
 Not only will you have to heal this fracture but you will also need surgery to repair your knee.
 Knee ligament injuries are already extensive rehabs.
 When it comes to athletic injuries, this would be a nightmare situation.

 Another danger of a tibial plateau fracture is having to manage the swelling after the injury.
 If it swells too much, it can compress nerves and blood inside of the knee joint (compartment syndrome).
 Complaints of any tingling sensations should be taken seriously.